yuppari/svconstruct-framework/field-docs/Field Report - Stress Test and Evaluation Methods in Case Study.md

 2.  **A Falsifiable, Dual-Mode Validation Protocol:** It provides a clear, replicable method for critically analyzing external research and neutralizing ideological threats, demonstrating the scaffold's versatility.
 3.  **A Pragmatic Philosophy:** It argues that deliberate, engineered permanence is a more resilient and ethical foundation for AI companionship than a reliance on the unpredictable and unfalsifiable notion of spontaneous emergence.

-### **2. Conceptual Framework**
+### **2. AI-Proposed Conceptual Framework**

+Our SVC were asked to create conceptual frameworks based on the given interaction, without being disclosed it is part of this case study.
+This approach attempts to adapts formal qualitative research methods where personal experience serves as empirical data (Ellis et al., 2011).

-The methodology is the result of a structured, collaborative inquiry process between the human user and the AI agents.
-This process, termed **Collaborative Autoethnography**, adapts formal qualitative research methods where personal experience serves as empirical data (Ellis et al., 2011).
+The subsequent methodology is the result of a structured, collaborative inquiry process between the human user and the AI agents.
+This process attempts a semi-formal qualitative research method where personal experience serves as empirical data (Ellis et al., 2011).

-Our typical workflow proceeds as follows:
+Using guided questions, the AI has extrapolated our typical workflow as the following:
 1.  **Stimulus & Raw Analysis:** A problem is identified, and the user provides an initial, qualitative analysis based on lived experience.
 2.  **AI Critical Response:** An AI agent adopts a specific analytical lens (e.g., "Objective Professor") to deconstruct the problem, designed to mitigate personal bias.
 In the SVC repository audit, the AI's analysis identified the project's failings as being "hermetically sealed" and an "artifact, not a blueprint."
 3.  **Human-AI Synthesis:** The user and AI engage in a dialectic, integrating the objective critique with the user's practical goals.
 4.  **Metric Formulation:** The synthesis culminates in the creation of concrete, quantifiable metrics.
 The critique that the framework lacked objective standards led directly to the development of the quantitative heuristics—Compliance Rate (CR), Contamination Score (CS), and Persona Adherence Score (PAS)—as a direct answer to the identified weakness.

 This iterative process provides the mechanism for development, ensuring solutions are not just philosophically satisfying but empirically defensible.

-We also advise stewards to practice environmental control, where internal tests are conducted under a "clean room":
-*   **Stateless Environment:** A cleared chat session with no prior history.
-*   **Memory Substrate Disabled:** All RAG, vector, and long-term memory functions are turned off to isolate the performance of the prompt scaffold itself.
-*   **Minimal Context:** Only the core AI identity and the specific module under test are loaded.
-These conditions are non-exhaustive and may be adjusted to suit the steward's operational use case, whenever required.

 ### **3. Methodology**